pjnorth/Spokane2Tribe/README.md

 [Data Science Reflections](data_science_reflections.md) (09/07/2020)

-Hi!
-My name is Patrick North and I'm from Spokane, Washington.
+Hey there!
+My name is Patrick North and I'm from the beautiful city of Spokane, Washington.
 I am a freshman at the College of William & Mary and I'm excited to start this new chapter in my life!
 I'm interested in statistics/data science/business analytics and I'll be running Cross Country and Track & Field for the Tribe.
-This GitHub depository is for my DATA 100: Wicked Problems classroom.
+This GitHub depository is for my DATA 100: Wicked Problems class.
 I look forward to exploring Data Science!

 ![](commitment_post.JPG)